Today I’m here to share with you some of my favourite movies and television programs. As you will see, I’m not stuck on one genre.

 So That sums it up for me.
 Of course I could go on and on about programs and films that I have watched many times, but I like to keep these things brief.
 Also, I’ve realised that my tastes have change so much over the years.
 I love a good mystery drama, comedies and also some scary stuff.
 I used to be big fans of Buffy and Angel when they were aired.
 I also watched The Walking Dead for a few series but then got fed up of the depressing story lines.

-What are your favourite films and/or television programs?
+What are your favourite movies and television programs?